Strategic Workforce Planning: what are the challenges for organisations?

 • Regular monitoring of the evolution of the human resources and workforce (quantitative aspect) in conjunction with the organization’s financial/management control for relevant workforce management.

 In a context where changes follow one another, it is necessary to use tools that adapt to the rapid evolution of the market.
 In addition, given the acceleration of technological developments, the HR challenges are significant.
 This requires anticipating organizational changes and available resources, while considering emerging skills and professions.
 In order to become an essential strategic partner in the organization’s strategy, it is necessary to anticipate its human capital.
-The SWP allows the definition of strategic objectives by taking advantage of future developments.
+The SWP enables us to define strategic objectives while taking advantage of future developments.

 Organizational issues encompass various elements, such as: